JayTongue/sarno/README.md

 ## IV.
 Results

 The results seem accurate to the author's best determination.
-For instance, five tables, with a speaker's lectern at (0, 0), a table radius of 2, and a table scale of 2 yields this optimimal layout:
+For instance, five tables, with a speaker's lectern at (0, 0), a table radius of 2, and a table scale of 2 yields this optimimal layout for a 20 x 25 room:

 ![](exhibits/sample_tables.png)